ALondini/Londini_Lu_Midterm/README.md

 5. Submit a pull request :D

 ## History
-Created on October 7th 2024 to practice for the midterm.
+Created on October 15th 2024 for our midterm.

 ## Credits
 Abigail Londini and Yi Lu